cornwallisna/cw_website/index.md

 ---

+# Annual Membership Drive is underway.

+Dues are $20/year.
+You can renew or join by either going to the website (membership page) or through our block captains who are walking the entire neighborhood, going door to door to speak with you directly and sign you up.
+Thank you to block captains!
+Note: Zelle payment is available.
+To pay for your membership through Zelle, see the membership page for details!

 # Zelle payment is now available for membership

 We now have Zelle up and running to pay for membership, see the [membership page](/membership.html) for details!